Mstivoj

 Mstivoj (c.
 925 – 995) was an Obodrite prince (princeps Winulorum) from 965 or 967 until his death.
 He inherited his position along with his brother Mstidrag from their father Nako in an unknown year.

 Name

-Mstiwoj is an old Slavic name popular among West Slavs and East Slavs, cognate with the Slavic word for vengeance (pol. mścić, cz. mstít, or ukr. mstiti) and "woj" or "wój" means "warrior".
+Mstiwoj is an old Slavic name popular among West Slavs and East Slavs, cognate with the Slavic word for “vengeance” (Polish: mścić, Czech: mstít, Ukrainian: mstiti), while “woj” or “wój” means “warrior”.

 Thus the name has meaning "Avenger of warriors" or "Avenger warrior".
 Another forms of the name are: Mistivir, Mistiuis, Mistui, Mistuwoi, Mistiwoi, Mystiwoi, Mistivoj, Mstivoj and Polish Mściwój.
 The Christian name of Mstivoj was Billung - baptised after his probable godfather Hermann Billung.

 Biography

 In 983, the brothers were leaders of the great Slavic revolt, which German historiography labels the Slawenaufstand, which followed news of the Emperor Otto II's defeat at the Battle of Stilo.
 He raided far to the west and even destroyed the relatively new city of Hamburg that year.
 There are two accounts of his life and his reasons for abandoning Christianity.